lucagiac81/zlib-accel-public/README.md

 ### Format Code

-The following target formats all code in the project:
+To format the code, execute the "format" target from the build directory:

 ```
 make format